Skip to main content

 You do not know where to start Senior HelpLine, 1-800-252-8966 Your local AAA or Care Coordination Unit Have your county and ZIP code ready.

-Meals, rides, chores, or senior center help Your local AAA Information and assistance intake Services vary by county and funding.
+Meals, rides, chores, or senior center help Your local AAA Information and assistance intake Services depend on county, funding, and providers.

-In-home care to avoid nursing home care Senior HelpLine or local CCU Community Care Program screening An assessment is required before services start.
+In-home help to avoid nursing home care Senior HelpLine or local CCU Community Care Program screening An assessment is required before services start.

-Medicare plan, bill, or drug coverage question SHIP through 1-800-252-8966 Unbiased Medicare counseling Open enrollment months fill appointments fast.
+Medicare plan, bill, or drug question SHIP through 1-800-252-8966 Unbiased Medicare counseling Busy enrollment months can fill appointments fast.

-License plate discount or free transit Benefit Access Program Online Benefit Access application Paper applications are not available.
+License plate discount or ride-free transit Benefit Access Program Online Benefit Access application Paper applications are not available.

 Key Illinois facts to know